lukeknipe/lukeknipe.github.io/QR_code_component/README.md

 - [Google, duh](https://www.google.com/) - The most useful resource of all.
 Can't remember a CSS property?
 Google it!
 Need a JavaScript function for a particular thing, and don't remember how to do it?
 Google to the rescue!
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - An indispensable means of examining your code and what it's causing to happen (or not happen) in the browser.

-**Note: Delete this note and replace the list above with resou

 ## Author

 - Website - [Luke Knipe](https://lukeknipe.github.io)